• Skip to primary navigation

 Instructions

-3. Scoop dough, about one heaping tablespoon, into balls.
-Roll in additional granulated sugar.
-Place dough balls, about 2 inches apart, onto prepared baking sheets.
-Dip a fork into sugar and press a crisscross pattern into the top of each cookie.
+5. Scoop the dough, about one heaping tablespoon, into balls.
+Roll in the ½ cup additional granulated sugar.
+Place dough, about 2 inches apart, onto prepared baking sheets.
+Dip a fork into the sugar and press a crisscross pattern into the top of each cookie.

-6. Store cookies in an airtight container for up to four days.
+8. Store cookies in an airtight container for up to four days or freeze cooled cookies in an airtight container for up to three months.

 Recipe Notes